fabri1983/menuapp/README.md

 TODO
 ----
-* Define exceptions and handle them in Service layer to provide the client human readable messages.
+* Define exceptions and handle them in Service layer to provide upper layers human readable messages.

-* Unit test the many components.
+* Unit test the many resources, services, parsers, converters, etc.

 * Use of `Optional<T>` to hide null manipulation.

-* Available days should be an `Enum` type.
+* Available days should be an `Enum` type instead of hardcoded strings like "Friday", "Saturday", "Sunday".

 * Complete the use of maven profiles in order to provide a different `server-config.yml` per profile.
 Use resource filtering on it.

+* Revisit the list of `FIXMEs` and `TODOs`.